lyarenei/mausmakro/README.md

 At this moment, Mausmakro can be installed from test pip instance: `pip install -i https://test.pypi.org/simple/ mausmakro` Alternatively, you can clone this repository and install it locally: `pip install .`

-There are three modes available, record, show-coords and interpret.
+There are four modes available, check, record, show-coords and interpret.
 An example for interpreting a macro can be `python -m mausmakro interpret -f foobar.mkr -m save_me` Which will interpret macro named `save_me` in file `foobar.mkr` in an infinite loop.
 To see other options, use `--help` parameter.